Part 2: Crew of the Jago

 “Okay.
 I take it you can change into your brace yourself?” she asked.

-I tried to sit up, and the cushion on the table helped lift me up before laying back down.
+“Yeah, I can manage,” I said as I tried to sit up.
+The cushion on the table helped lift me up before laying back down.

 That was cool.